 - We have a safety plan in place, which is reviewed regularly with our police and fire departments.

-- Each month, we hold Security Meetings with our police and fire departments to discuss any potential security topics in order to be as proactive as possible.
+- We hold Security Meetings with our police and fire departments to discuss any potential security topics in order to be as proactive as possible.

-- Our schools conduct regular lockdown and fire drills, which have already been held and will continue.
+- Our schools conduct regular lockdown and fire drills.

-- Safety plan and preparedness trainings are held with our staff periodically and additional trainings are planned in the future.
+- Safety plan and preparedness trainings are held with our staff.

 - Principals have reviewed with their staff their relevant safety procedures.